ultimatile/Cytnx/docs/source/guide/xlinalg.rst

-As mention in the **Manipulate UniTensor**, the specification of **rowrank** makes it convinient to apply linear algebra operations on UniTensors.
+As mention in the **Manipulate UniTensor**, the specification of **rowrank** makes it convenient to apply linear algebra operations on UniTensors.

 Singular value decomposition